zhaoshenglong/go-simple-server-client/README.md

 # go-simple-server-client

-A simple tcp server &amp; client demo written in Go
+A simple server &amp; client demo written in Go